jarun/googler/README.md

     omniprompt keys:
-      g keywords            initiate a new Google search for 'keywords' with original options n, p                  fetch next or previous set of search results 1-N                   open the Nth result index in browser q, Enter              exit googler (same behaviour for an empty search)
+      g keywords            initiate a new Google search for 'keywords' with original options n, p                  fetch next or previous set of search results index                 open the result corresponding to index in browser q, Enter              exit googler (same behaviour for an empty search)
       *                     any other string initiates a new search with original options ?                     show omniprompt help